 Sao Paulo and its Transport System

-What is the public transport in Sao Paulo like?
-Are people required to get around in ferry, subway, buses or trains?
-Do they have special passes that the users can benefit from?
-Are taxis the best way to travel around?
-If so, what is the best means of hailing a taxi?
-If you are looking for answers to such questions regarding transportation in Sao Paulo, the following article will help you in every aspect.
+What is public transport like in Sao Paulo?
+Do people have to travel by ferry, metro, bus or train?
+Do they have special passes that users can take advantage of?
+Are taxis the best way to get around?
+If so, what is the best way to hail a taxi?
+If you are looking for answers to such questions about transport in Sao Paulo, the following article will help you in every way.

-Although there is a significant lack of infrastructure about the public transport system in Sao Paulo, it still plays a key role in the daily lives of the people of this city.
-The city boasts of a large bus system that operates a fleet of as many as sixteen thousand buses managed by SPTrans.
-There are also numerous train systems such as the EMTU-SP, Sao Paulo metro and CPTM apart from numerous other connecting lines.
-Bilhete Unico or Unified Ticket is a non-contact smart-card solution that is used for control and fare collection on the various modes of public transport in the city.
-Users are offered discounted prices on using this card when they take multiple rides and also allows easy transition between the various transit systems.
+Although there is a significant lack of public transport infrastructure in Sao Paulo, it still plays a key role in the daily lives of the people of this city.
+The city boasts a large bus system with a fleet of up to sixteen thousand buses managed by SPTrans.
+There are also numerous train systems such as the EMTU-SP, Sao Paulo Metro and CPTM, among many other connecting lines.
+Bilhete Unico, or Unified Ticket, is a contactless smart card solution used to control and collect fares on the city’s various public transport systems.
+Users are offered discounts when using this card for multiple journeys, and it also allows easy transfer between the different transport systems.

-Here we take a look at the various public transport systems in Sao Paulo that will help you get around the city with ease.
+Here we take a look at the different public transport systems in Sao Paulo that will help you get around the city with ease.

 Buses in Sao Paulo